crispy-chicken/notes/2021-6-17 Only Selection Games Are Anti-Inductive.md

 ---

+## Okay, but why do these rules matter?

 What have we gained?
 Obviously there's nothing very interesting about the alternative games we can use these rules to create, because the heart of the game is actually the dynamics of play that bring us joy.
 This is closer to Caillois's taxonomy, which is meant to be a taxonomy of what makes a game _pleasurable_.
 The above, it should now be clear, is a taxonomy of what causes changes in the game state, e.g. what causes a piece to move on the Chess board is a choice, but in Guitar Hero it is the *skill* of the paper in doing what they already know they have to that determines how the game proceeds.

 A few observations: